Blessed By The Best is located at 1350 22nd St. S St. Petersburg.

 “This was my chance to apply what I’d learned,” said Walton.
 “I did ocean waves on her and they came out perfect.”

-Loraine’s gave her the opportunity to compete in competitions in local hair shows.
+Loraine’s allowed her to compete in competitions in local hair shows.
 It was a way to display her skills on a technical level and stay on the cutting edge of hairstyling.
-A fierce competitor, she won a bronze medal at the world famous Bronner Bros.
+A fierce competitor, she won a bronze medal at the world-famous Bronner Bros.
 Hair Show.

 This motivated mother of two boys spends her spare time with her children.
 She feels family time is vital and said she’s married to parenthood.
 Everything she does is centered on her boys.